 The decision as to the charity or charities to be given the surplus assets must be made by a special resolution of members at or before the time of winding up.
 If the members do not make this decision, the association may apply to the Supreme Court of Victoria to make this decision.

-Subject to the Act, any other applicable Act and any Court order, if the association is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus:
+Subject to the Act, the Regulations, any other applicable law and any court order, if the association’s endorsement as a deductible gift recipient is revoked (whether or not the association is to be wound up), any surplus:

-must be given or transferred to another fund, authority or institution which is a registered charity and:
+held at the time of the revocation must be given or transferred to another fund, authority or institution, which meets all the requirements listed under rule 32.

 Members must give the association their address for notices, and any change in that address.

 The address for notices may include an email address.

 The association must enter any change in the address of a member in the register of members without delay.

 Notice may be given to a member by sending it to the address last given by the member.